uf-reef-avl/camera_mocap_calibration/README.md

         sudo apt-get install python3-tk

 **Notes**
-These python scripts process the result file named **calib_transforms.txt** and located in the home directory.
+This python script process the result file named **calib_transforms.txt** and located in the home directory.
 Ensure that your extrinsic result file has this name and is located in the home directory.

-The resulting file will be named *extrinsec_parameter_ned.yaml** for the NED frame and *extrinsec_parameter_ned.yaml** for the NWU frame and will be located in the home directory.
+The resulting files will be named **extrinsec_parameter_ned.yaml** for the NED frame and **extrinsec_parameter_ned.yaml** for the NWU frame and will be located in the home directory.

 ## Aruco Board Advice